 This is the sound of an 18th century bird box by Jaquet Droz.
-It had been owned by the customer for more than 10 years, not working, he had never heard it sing this beautiful song until our restoration:
+The owner had never heard it sing until our restoration:

 “Automata are mechanical objects endowed with life by ingenious means.”